My fee for each 50-minute session ranges from:

 “Good Faith Estimate”

-You have the right to receive a “Good Faith Estimate” explaining how much your care will cost, especially if you are not seeking reimbursement from your insurance.
+We will determine your session fees prior to starting our first session, and you may estimate your monthly or yearly cost from there.
+In addition, you have the right to receive a “Good Faith Estimate” explaining how much your care will cost, especially if you are not seeking reimbursement from your insurance.
 Under the law, health care providers need to give patients, who don’t have insurance or who are not using insurance, an estimate of the bill for medical items and services.

 For questions or more information about your right to a Good Faith Estimate, visit http://www.cms.gov/nosurprises